Shapley effects for sensitivity analysis with correlated inputs: comparisons with Sobol' indices, numerical estimation and applications: Practical issues and examples

 The purpose of the present study is then to perform a sensitivity analysis by using a more realistic probabilistic model for the input random variables.
 Our SA setting is mainly a FF objective (see Section \ref{sec:SAsettings}): Which parameters can be fixed without impacting the predicted model response uncertainty?
-Indeed, these SA results are expected to be useful with regards to the qualification process of the non-destructive control technique.
+Indeed, these SA results are expected to be useful in regards to the qualification process of the non-destructive control technique.
 As explained in Section \ref{sec:SAsettings}, the Shapley effects are well adapted to FF setting in the case of dependent inputs.

-In our study, the probability distributions of all the inputs are considered Gaussian, with the same mean and standard deviation as in \cite{rupbla14}.
+In our study, the probability distributions of all the inputs are considered Gaussian.
+Their means and standard deviations are unchanged with respect to those of \cite{rupbla14}.
 From physical models of welding process and solidification \cite{moyapf03}, engineers have been able to estimate the following correlation matrix between the $7$ orientations $(Or_1,\ldots,Or_7)$ of Figure \ref{fig:soudure} (right),

 As only several hundreds of numerical simulations of ATHENA2D can be performed in the schedule time of the present study, our strategy consists of generating a space filling design in order to have a ``good'' learning sample for a metamodel building process.
 A Sobol' sequence of $N=500$ points has then been generated for the $d=11$ input variables on $[0,1]^d$.
 After transformation of this sample to a sample of inputs which follow their physical scales and their joint probability density function, the corresponding $500$ runs of ATHENA2D have been computed.